 Once the 24 minutes are up, allow a 10-minute natural pressure release.
 This means don't touch anything - just let the pressure start to naturally release.
 When ten minutes are up release the rest of the pressure by switching your machine to venting.
 (Photo 4) Remove the bay leaf and serve the rice immediately.

-What to serve the side with
+What to serve with Instant Pot brown rice

 Tips and Tricks

 Sautéing the onion, garlic, and cumin seeds before setting the timer on the pressure cooker really brings out the flavor.